boisalai/mlops-zoomcamp-project/README.md

 ### Step 6: Use Jupyter Notebook from remote machine

-On your remote instance, run the following command to start jupyter notebook.
+On your remote instance, run the following command to start Jupyter notebook.

 ```bash
 $ conda activate mlops-project